AaronDJ-Dev/HankBoone.github.io/README.md

     </td>
     <td>
       <p>
-        Burp Suite is an integrated platform/graphical tool for performing__ security testing of web applications.
-Its various tools work seamlessly__ together to support the entire testing process, from initial mapping__ and analysis of an application's attack surface, through to finding and__ exploiting security vulnerabilities.
+        Burp Suite is an integrated platform/graphical tool for performing <br />
+        security testing of web applications.
+Its various tools work seamlessly <br />
+        together to support the entire testing process, from initial mapping <br />
+        and analysis of an application's attack surface, through to finding and <br />
+        exploiting security vulnerabilities.
       </p>
     </td>